-Regarding interfaces to be adopted, eCPRI and O-RAN seem to be the main candidate for RRU and CU/DU connection for the 5G scenario, with a bandwidth granularity of 25 Gbit/s.
+Regarding interfaces to be adopted, eCPRI seems to be the main candidate for RRU and CU/DU connection for the 5G scenario, with a bandwidth granularity of 25 Gbit/s.
 Even though CPRI is currently proposed for 4G Fronthaul deployment, the aim should be to adopt a single interface, eCPRI, for both 4G and 5G networks with defined requirements in term of Jitter/latency.